 Male jobs have adapted from construction and handy work, to powerful, intellectually viewed careers.
 Lawyers, politicians, marketing execs, accountants, Fleet Street journalists, web developers… Women have made huge strides to land work in these sectors.
 We applaud women who break through old stereotypes and conquer male industries; hailing them as influential and inspirational.
 Why is little said on men doing the same?

 According to Business News Daily, research suggests professions assigned to men are perceived as more credible.
 People often view typical male professions as more “high-skill” and more “high-paying”.
-And this isn’t surprisingly.
+And this isn’t surprising.
 Insider’s list for occupations most underrepresented by women: Aerospace engineers, architects, pilots, financial analysts (to name a few), are arguably dream working sectors.
 They’re careers people aspire to, associated with great income and intellect.
 The list for female dominated careers: Child-care, health-care, social work… has less status and wealth.
-Its therefore understandable male industries have added gender competition.
+Its therefore understandable that male industries have added gender competition.

 Should society for push for men in female dominated careers?

 Various publications have addressed this issue.
 They’ve discussed pay-gaps and negative labels linked to men who take on perceived female work.
 Many women prefer a suited, corporate male partner rather than a man caring for children.
 In addition to this, men opting for a supposed feminine role may likely face judgement from male friends.

 Work In Progress delve further than most, exploring why men exit roles lead by women.
 The website addresses how society expects men to be: “competitive”, determined and “task-focused” Qualities prescribed to male occupations.
 If they lost these traits in female dominated careers, they may lose confidence and head back to male-driven trades.